Over the last few months, I’ve tried 13 different masks on my hair, and here’s what I learned:

 This is the most intensive and deeply moisturizing hair mask I’ve used so far.
 It leaves your hair feeling smooth as silk!

 It’s also sulfate-free, which makes it an excellent mask for keratin and color-treated hair.

-The Gisou honey-infused hair mask doesn’t just give moisture back – it also protects and strengthens strands from heat damage.
+The Gisou honey-infused hair mask doesn’t just give moisture back – it also protects and strengthens your strands against heat damage.

 Enriched with Wildflower Beeswax, Honey, minerals, vitamins, amino acids, and antioxidants, this product packs a solid punch of goodness into the hair.